-Unless otherwise indicated, all the graphs and reports presented in this User's Guide has been obtained from the Demo Option C Basic project described in this appendix.
-This project, named DemoProject, consists of 5 sites, each one with different areas and meters.
-Bill data for each meter has been reported from January 2010 to December 2012.
+Unless otherwise indicated, all the graphs and reports presented in this User's Guide has been obtained from the demo Option C project described in this appendix.
+This project, named GulfMed, consists of a single site, with one areas and two meters.
+Bill data for each meter has been reported from August 1992 to August 1996.